ebeauce/ILSI/README.md

 Package for iterative linear stress inversion (ILSI) of focal mechanism data and slickenside data.
 Documentation at [https://ebeauce.github.io/ILSI/](https://ebeauce.github.io/ILSI/)<br>

 ## Reference
-Please refer the following article if you use ILSI for your research (I will update the reference when the paper will be accepted):<br>
+Please refer the following article if you use ILSI for your research:<br>
 Eric Beaucé, Robert D. van der Hilst, Michel Campillo.
-An Iterative Linear Method with Variable Shear Stress Magnitudes for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples, BSSA 2022 - in press.
-(Updated!)
-Preprint on ESSOAr: [10.1002/essoar.10507639.3](10.1002/essoar.10507639.3)
+An Iterative Linear Method with Variable Shear Stress Magnitudes for Estimating the Stress Tensor from Earthquake Focal Mechanism Data: Method and Examples, *Bulletin of the Seismological Society of America*, 2022.
+DOI: [https://doi.org/10.1785/0120210319](https://doi.org/10.1785/0120210319)

 ## Installation